redhat-appstudio/infra-deployments/components/monitoring/prometheus/README.md

 The ServiceMonitor above references a `Secret` which contains the bearer token that Prometheus will use when sending requests to the metrics endpoint.
 This secret needs to be in the same namespace as the ServiceMonitor itself.

-In this case, running the following script will create the secret with
+Running the following script will create the secret:

 ```
 $ ./hack/setup-monitoring.sh service-monitor-secret OPERATOR_NAMESPACE SERVICE_MONITOR_NAME SECRET_NAME